Sports Scholarships in Canada: NCAA vs U SPORTS Explained for Canadian Athletes

 Another myth is that scholarships guarantee playing time.
 Scholarships provide financial support, not roster security.
 Athletes are recruited based on fit, performance, and team needs, and roles can change quickly.

-Understanding U SPORTS Scholarships
+How U SPORTS Scholarships Work

 U SPORTS scholarships operate very differently from the NCAA model.
 Canadian universities do not offer full athletic scholarships.
 Instead, funding usually comes from a mix of athletic awards, academic scholarships, and institutional bursaries.